 The club undertakes to give a full refund on all unwanted tickets, returned at least 48 hours prior to kick-off.

-The club abides by Football League Regulations governing the allocation of tickets to visiting clubs.
+The club abides by Regulations governing the allocation of tickets to visiting clubs.

 The away stand has facilities for 2,088 supporters.
-A further 1,112 seats can be segregated for use by away supporters in the Spencers Solicitors Community East Stand.
+A further 1,112 seats can be segregated for use by away supporters in the Karen Child Community (East) Stand.

 Tickets will be sent in advance to clubs for advance sales to alleviate queuing on the day subject to normal football league regulations.